 There are a number of different flooding locations along the Project, from upstream at Lower Hinds to Close Park:

 The scheme defences have been designed with a 100 year design life and will provide protection against a flood with a 1% chance of occurring in any one year, taking into account predicted climate change increases.
-The envisaged scheme will reduce flood risk to 873 properties currently at risk delivering Present Value benefits of £323.8M.
-The flood defence is being delivered as a joint venture for BMMJV with design being delivered by Mott MacDonald and construction delivered by BAM Nuttall.
+The envisaged scheme will reduce flood risk to 1,087 properties currently at risk delivering Present Value benefits of £323.8M.

 During the initial detailed design stage of the Radcliffe and Redvales scheme in 2017, a risk was identified that the works had the potential to increase river flows downstream during the worst-case rainfall events.

 The original aim to reduce the potential, increased risk of flooding from the scheme, was to construct a flood storage area at Swan Lodge, in Radcliffe.
 However, it became clear through design development that constructing Swan Lodge storage area wasn’t a viable option.
-The Environment Agency then began to look into other options which included Natural Flood Management (NFM) in the Irwell, Roch and Croal catchments.
+The EA then began to look into other options which included Natural Flood Management (NFM) in the Irwell, Roch and Croal catchments.
 This is known to have wider benefits than just flood risk, including environmental enhancement, future proof against climate change impacts and being a more sustainable option.

 The result of this investigation found there has been some Natural Flood Management already carried out in the catchments which does alleviate some potential increased flood risk posed by the scheme.
 Examples of some of the Natural Flood Management works that has been carried out in the catchments include at Smithills Woodland Trust and at Holcombe Moor.
 This Natural Flood Management work has been carried out both by the EA and third parties.

-This phase is divided into two components:
+This phase consisted of two components:

-This phase is divided into six components:
+This phase consisted of six components:

-The Environment Agency secured approval for a business case recommending a scheme to reduce the risk of flooding to the Radcliffe and Redvales communities in May 2019.
+The EA secured approval for a business case recommending a scheme to reduce the risk of flooding to the Radcliffe and Redvales communities in May 2019.
 The project costs are part funded by Grant in Aid from Government (£24.3M).
 External contributions have been secured from Government Booster Funding (£7M), Local Levy (£3M) and public contributions (£2M pledged by Bury Council).

 The Environment Agency have changed the existing Flood Warning Areas which cover the River Irwell at Radcliffe and Redvales.
 They have amended the three existing Flood Warning Areas to reflect their latest understanding of flood risk in the area as the flood risk management scheme nears completion.

-An email address has been set up specifically for the Radcliffe and Redvales Flood Risk Management project that can be used for any queries or comments in regards to this project: RadcliffeRedvales.FRMS@environment-agency.gov.uk.
+An email address has been set up specifically for the Radcliffe and Redvales Flood Risk Management project that can be used for any queries or comments in regards to this project: [email protected].

 If you are outside the flood area and would like to be kept up to date with the Radcliffe and Redvales Flood Risk Management Scheme via email, please email [email protected] to be added to the mailing list.
 They aim to send regular updates as well as quarterly newsletters, and information on when they are holding community drop-ins.

-If you would like more information about flood risk, you can email: FloodResilienceGMMC@environmentagency.gov.uk.
+If you would like more information about flood risk, you can email: [email protected].

 Visit Bury Council’s website for flood risk information: www.bury.gov.uk/flooding-advice.